UvA researchers or researchers from another university at any career stage can apply for a research fellowship.

 All joint DSC/IAS fellows are expected to:

 Joint DSC/IAS fellowship applications are assessed by a committee of DSC and IAS staff, advised by the IAS Board of Associates.
-The IAS Board of Associates meets in May to assess the joint DSC/IAS fellowship applications.
+Fellowships can start any time in the academic year 2024/2025.
+Please note, that IAS is not able to host international fellows during the summer break.
+Kindly consider this in your planning and timeline.